 How Many Amps Does a NordicTrack Treadmill Use?

 On an electrical supply of 120 volts, a Nordic Track Treadmill consumes between 3.75 to 5.00 amp of electricity.
-Attaching a watt meter to the treadmill indicates that it draws between 4 and 6 Amps when inclined between 4 and 6 degrees.
-On the circuit, this represents anywhere between 3.75 to 5.00 amp.
+Attaching a watt meter to the treadmill indicates it draws between 4 and 6 Amps when inclined between 4 and 6 degrees.
+On the circuit, this represents anywhere between 3.75 and 5.00 amp.

 The power consumption has been designed to be energy efficient, which means you can use it anytime and all the time.